cardinalanticheat/documentation/index.md

 ## Testserver

-If you are interested but don't want to buy a license right away try, you are welcome to join the official public testserver
+If you are interested but don't want to buy a license right away, you are welcome to join the official public testserver

 ```
 cardinal.micartey.dev